Welcome to “The Refungium”

 By integrating mycological practices such as mycoremediation, mycoagriculture, and mycomedicinals, we tap into fungi’s potential to restore polluted and degenerated environments, enhance agricultural sustainability, and contribute to holistic health.
 This engagement promotes a balanced relationship with nature, emphasising the interconnectedness of all life forms.
 Through education and awareness, we empower individuals to incorporate fungi into their daily lives, from sustainable consumption to utilising medicinal fungi for holistic wellness.

-Beyond the technicalities of designing, implementing and evaluation of the land management practices necessary for creating an example of a fungi centred eco restoration project, there are many other ways we can connect to and explore our relationship to fungi in the natural world.
+Beyond the technicalities of designing, implementing and evaluation of the land management practices necessary for creating an example of a fungi centred eco-restoration project, there are many other ways we can connect to and explore our relationship to fungi in the natural world.
 As well as the environmental benefits of creating the Refungium we hope to be able to show the qualities that increase health and wellbeing and the social benefits that come from the collaborative efforts of the community working together to carry out these objectives.
 Alongside the spaces we create for fungi we will also a make space for coming together, for healing and for celebration.

 1. Nature Based Therapeutic practices